ioccc-src/winner/inc/README.md

 The command line of a [build-ioccc repo](https://github.com/ioccc-src/build-ioccc/tree/master) tool, and perhaps modified via [exception file](/inc.exception.md) file may change to using a different filename, such as using `body.graybg.html` instead of the default `body.default.html`.
-In some cases the [exception file](/inc.exception.md) may disable forming HTML content altogether.
+In some cases the [HTML config file](/inc/html.cfg) may disable forming HTML content altogether.

 The following is the canonical order for building HTML content from a winner `README.md` file: